youngyau/mservice-grpc-apis/README.md

 - And [local copy of Google real life example servicemanager.proto](apiexample.txt)

-# How to use guo-micro-apis in your JAVA application
+# How to use mservice-grpc-apis in your JAVA application
 ## Step 1.
 Add the JitPack repository to your build file
 Add it in your root build.gradle at the end of repositories:
 ```gradle